Azure/Verified-Telemetry-Solution-Sample/README.md

     * STMicroelectronics:
       * [B-L475E-IOT01A](STMicroelectronics/STM32L4_L4+)
       * [B-L4S5I-IOT01A](STMicroelectronics/STM32L4_L4+)
-  > Note:  Ensure your device is up and running before you proceed to the next step
+  > NOTE:  Ensure your device is up and running before you proceed to the next step

-  > Note: Save the Device ID that you have configured
+  > NOTE: Save the Device ID that you have configured

 ### Step 1: Setup Docker Desktop
 * Steps to install can be found [here](https://docs.docker.com/desktop/)